If Airbags Deploy, Is the Car Totaled? Not Always

 Key Takeaways

-• Insurance covers airbag replacement if you have collision coverage and the vehicle isn't totaled
+• Insurance covers airbag replacement if you have collision coverage and the car isn't totaled—you pay your deductible, and they cover the rest[7]

 Xem Ngay